Tips for Interviewing Well

 Look for Clarity + Chemistry: Skills matter—but chemistry and communication matter more.

-Interviews aren’t about perfection—they’re about clarity, connection, and fit.
+Interviews aren’t about perfection—they’re about clarity.

 Gabriel Johnson